Trigger desktop flows from cloud flows

 In the Choose an action dialog, search for Power Automate for desktop.
 Under Actions, select Run a flow built with Power Automate for desktop.

-If you haven't already created a desktop flow connection, the action will prompt you to create a new one.
+If you haven't already created a desktop flow connection, the action will prompt you to create one.
 You can find more information regarding desktop flow connections in Create desktop flow connections.

 Set the desired run mode (attended or unattended) for your desktop flow and select Create a new desktop flow in Desktop flow.
 If you want to trigger an existing desktop flow, select its name instead.